-Five Stories That Matter in Michigan This Week – April 5, 2024
+Five Stories That Matter in Michigan This Week – March 14, 2025

-Why it Matters: A cottage plan usually addresses concerns through the creative use of a limited liability company (LLC), or a trust (typically used for more favorable treatment associated with the uncapping of taxable value), to own the property.
-Learn more from cottage law attorney Mark Kellogg.
+Why it Matters: If you own a cottage in Michigan, our Cottage Law team can help you think through the issues and take the actions necessary to create a cottage plan.
+A cottage plan usually addresses the concerns through the creative use of a limited liability company (LLC) or a trust to own the property.
+Learn more.

 Related Practice Groups and Professionals